 On August 20, 2021, the Personal Information Protection Law was promulgated by the SCNPC and took effect on November 1, 2021.
 The law integrated previously scattered rules with respect to personal information rights and privacy protection.
 The Personal Information Protection Law aims at protecting personal information rights and interests, regulating the processing of personal information, ensuring the orderly transmission of personal information in accordance with law and promoting the reasonable use of personal information.
 The Personal Information Protection Law applies to the processing of personal information within mainland China, as well as certain personal information processing activities outside mainland China, including those for the provision of products and services to natural persons within mainland China or for the analysis and assessment of acts of natural persons within mainland China.
-As a result, all of our subsidiaries, whether within or outside mainland China, could potentially become subject to the Personal Information.
+As a result, all of our subsidiaries, whether within or outside mainland China, could potentially become subject to the Personal Information Protection Law.
+The Civil Code promulgated in 2020 also contains specific provisions regarding the protection of personal information.
 Given the novelty of these laws and regulations, there are substantial uncertainties with respect to their interpretation and implementation and additional laws and regulations on this subject may be promulgated in the future which may in turn impose further requirements on us.
 We cannot guarantee that we will or will continue to be in compliance with all regulatory requirement that will be imposed on us, and we may be faced with additional compliance expenses, increased obligations, and potential liability and negative publicity for non-compliance.